Masaryk University Academic and Professional Employee Code of Ethics

 (3) An employee selflessly passes both general knowledge and his or her own findings on to students and young scientists while setting a personal example with respect to the fulfilment of moral principles in education, research and development.

 (4) While engaged in teaching activity, an employee explicitly expresses attitudes and conduct enabling him or her to form a student-teacher relationship based on mutual respect and trust.
-A teacher is responsible for conducting teaching activities in such a way as to instil the notion of academic freedom and support the development of independent and critical thought among students.
+An employee is responsible for communicating and conducting teaching activities in such a way as to instil the notion of academic freedom, support the development of independent and critical thought and promote personal growth and professional development among students.

-(5) Teaching as well as the evaluation of study requirements, examinations and any other contact with students on campus requires an objective and unbiased approach on the part of an employee.
+(5) Teaching as well as the evaluation of study requirements, examinations and any other contact with students on campus require an objective and unbiased approach on the part of an employee.
+An employee communicates with students in an open and fair manner, avoiding any underestimation, humiliation and disparagement.
 Conduct with students must be carried out in such a way as to support the desired level of collegiality.

 Research and Development

-(1) An employee always prefers and promotes the concept of research and development – i.e. its orientation, implementation and application – as a means of elevating the level of public knowledge and as an active self-education resource focusing on the quality of education provided to students and young scientists.
+(1) An employee always prefers and promotes the concept of research and development – i.e. its orientation, implementation and application – as a means of elevating the level of public knowledge and as an active self-education resource dedicated to supervising and contributing to the quality of education provided to students and young scientists.

 (2) An employee